These gluten-free spritz cookies are perfectly buttery, light, and simple to make! They’re also dairy-free and AIP.

 1. Preheat the oven t0 350 F and line a large baking sheet with parchment paper.

-5. Transfer to the preheated oven and bake for 12 minutes or until the cookies are lightly golden brown and cooked through.
+5. Transfer to the oven and bake for 12 minutes or until the cookies are lightly golden brown and cooked through.
 Carefully transfer to a baking sheet and allow to cool.

 Notes